Acts Chapter Twenty Five

 Paul's answer to the charges was a simple statement of the fact that he had done nothing wrong.
 He did not argue with them as most of us would probably do.
 If your heart is clean, then you do not have to argue with those that oppose you.

-Festus, wishing to do the Jews a favor, said to Paul, 'Are you willing to go up to Jerusalem and stand trial before me there on these charges?'
+But Festus, wanting to do the Judeans a favor, asked Sha'ul, "Would you be willing to go up to Yerushalayim and be tried before me there on these charges?"

 Festus was a politician and so wanted to make the Jews happy by giving them what they wanted which was a chance to ambush and kill Paul.
 We do not know if Festus knew about their plan but he probably did not care.
 He had all of the interested people assembled and could have simply had the trial then and there.